The Complete Guide to Filling Out the FAFSA® as a Parent

 I’m divorced.
 Do both parents need to file a FAFSA®?

 No, only one parent is required to file a FAFSA®.
 But make sure you’re up-to-date on the latest FAFSA® rules.
-As of this year, the FAFSA® is changing the definition of custodial parent.
+The FAFSA® changed the definition of custodial parent.
 Moving forward, the custodial parent will be the parent who provides the majority of financial support to the student, not the parent with whom the student lives.
 So, only the parent who majority supports the student financially will need to complete the FAFSA®.
 But if divorced parents split the financial burden equally, the FAFSA® will require financial details from the parent with a higher adjusted gross income.

 Is filling out the FAFSA® worth it?